rrothwell/tms9900-min-cortex/README.md

 The INT jumper on the board has to be installed.
 Without it the unix firmware locks up just before the login prompt.

 A USB connected media reader module with CF Card support was used to inspect the contents of a selected Compact Flash card to verify that it was working.
 Under Windows 10, the card was (slow) formatted as FAT32 with 4096 byte allocation blocks.
 The 4 supplied files, MDEX_DEV0.DSK, MDEX_DEV1.DSK, LSX_DEV0.DSK, LSX_DEV1.DSK were then copied to the CF Card as mounted by the reader.
+The CF card is then transferred to the Mini-Cortex.

 ![image](https://github.com/user-attachments/assets/a5c0f6d0-6a57-4438-9a1e-caff2b0c7e94)

+## Verification ##